 Students on a work permit or visa are not eligible.

-Through Employment & Social Development Canada, the student work placement program will provide up to 50% of a Co-op student’s pay in wage funding.
+Through Employment & Social Development Canada, the student work placement program will provide wage subsidies towards a Co-op student’s pay

 We will be working closely with you to help students bridge the school-to-work transition.
 Our team provides career support services to environmental students and professionals.